-MEET RACHEL CORBETT, the Alo House Director of Business Development.
+MEET RACHEL CORBETT, the Alo House Chief Business Development Officer, CADC-II, ICADC.
 She is an absolutely essential part of our team and is fully dedicated to our clients and anyone seeking help.

 She successfully manages a strong partner ecosystem so that every client gets the help and treatment they deserve, while also working to develop systems and the infrastructure to support growth and expansion.

 Rachel’s story is one that is relatable for us here at Alo House, as it involves a history of substance use and a powerful recovery that has inspired her personal journey and professional direction.

 Rachel first discovered her passion for nature and wellness as a child.
 She found that the outdoors – specifically the ocean – brought her a sense of renewal, and she consistently spent her free time outdoors, whether it be on a hike or at the beach.

 Inspired by her mother who regularly exercised and ate a healthy diet, Rachel chose to become vegetarian at age 14 and began developing nutrition plans for herself and her friends.

 In spite of these passions, she often felt “different” from her peers and struggled to fit in – a common sentiment in recovering alcoholics – and at the age of 15 she began drinking.